Welcome!

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool

-Toss the bones in a ziplock and store in the freezer.
+Toss the bones in a ziplock and store them in the freezer.
 Throughout the coming weeks, begin to add the scraps (tops and bottoms...or other unused portions) from carrots and celery to the bag.
-Often times, I can't use up a bag of celery before it begins to grow limp.
+Oftentimes, I can't use up a bag of celery before it begins to grow limp.
 When that happens, I chop up all the remaining limpy stocks and toss them in the chicken-veggie-freezer bag.

 Slow Cooker Chicken Stock from Scraps-The Unlikely Homeschool